 Shortlist selection will be based on the following award criteria:

-• Ease of access by patient while abroad;
+- Ease of access by patients while abroad or across jurisdiction

 Registration and application details

 All candidates are required to send a registration request to MedCom (Lene Taustrup, firstname.lastname@example.org) in order to ensure that they have immediate access to the online registration form and all the updates to the definition of the IPS, and other relevant data that are produced during the competition period, so that they are working from a level playing field.
 Entries should be in English only.

 Successful submissions provide the information below in clearly identified sections:

 - Applicant details – name, organisation, address including country, other contact details, organisation type, ultimate organisation owner/s.